kostasx/JavaScript/Week5/MAKEME.md

     The function should generate an array containing values from start value to end value (inclusive).

-    Then the function should iterate over the array and call the second argument if the array value is divisible by 3
+    Then the function should iterate over the array and call the third argument if the array value is divisible by 3

-    The function should call the second argument if the array value is divisible by 5
+    The function should call the fourth argument if the array value is divisible by 5

     Both functions should be called if the array value is divisible by both 3 and 5